pensjonatus/flash-fiction/blog/the-visible-kid.md

 ---
-title: 'The Visible Kid'
+title: The Visible Kid
 date: '2012-06-27'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Someone pushed Jim back into the circle.
 His nose was pulsating with pain, there